How to Enter Thailand? Quick Answers

 Education Visa (Non-Immigrant ED Visa) – 90 Days to 1 Year (Single Entry)

 - What is it?
 The ED Visa can be granted for travellers who want to stay in Thailand longer to ‘study, participate in seminars, learn Thai or study as a foreign Buddhist monk’.
 (This can include Muay Thai training, yoga, Thai language and other cultural activities.)
+It can be extended up to 5 times (the first extension is 30 days and each subsequent extension is 60 days).
+This totals 1 year.

 - What do you need to apply?